Brandian Ross

-Brandian Ross (born September 28, 1989) is a scout for the Green Bay Packers.
-Previously he was an American football free safety.
-He was originally signed by the Green Bay Packers as an undrafted free agent in 2011, and by the Oakland Raiders in 2012.
+Brandian Ross (born September 28, 1989) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Youngstown State Penguins and was signed by the Green Bay Packers as an undrafted free agent in 2011, and by the Oakland Raiders in 2012.
+After his playing career, he became a scout for the Packers.

 College career

 Ross played at the collegiate level at Youngstown State University.

 He played safety his first three seasons before he switched to cornerback.
 Ross recorded in 45 games played (33 starts), had 223 total tackles (135 solos and 88 assists), had seven interceptions, three fumble recoveries and two forced fumbles.

 Professional career

 Green Bay Packers

 Ross signed with the Green Bay Packers in July 2011 as an undrafted rookie and spent that season on practice squad.
 Ross wound up again on Green Bay's practice squad in 2012 season after the Packers waived him at the end of training camp.
 When Reggie McKenzie offered him a spot on the Oakland Raiders 53-man roster on September 19, Ross didn't hesitate to sign.